serhii-londar/open-source-mac-os-apps/README.md

 ### Browser
 - [Beaker Browser](https://github.com/beakerbrowser/beaker) - Beaker is an experimental peer-to-peer Web browser.   ![javascript_icon]
 - [Brave Browser](https://github.com/brave/brave-browser) - Brave browser for Desktop and Laptop computers running Windows, macOS, and Linux.  ![javascript_icon]
+- [Chromium](https://chromium.googlesource.com/chromium/src/) - Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web. ![javascript_icon] ![cpp_icon] ![c_icon]
+- [Fathomecat](https://github.com/fathomecat/fathomecat) - Experimental web browser with minimalistic design.
+Running Windows, macOS and Linux.  ![javascript_icon]
 - [Finicky](https://github.com/johnste/finicky) - Always opens the right browser.  ![swift_icon]
 - [Helium](https://github.com/JadenGeller/Helium) - Floating browser window for macOS. ![objective_c_icon] ![swift_icon]
-- [Fathomecat](https://github.com/fathomecat/fathomecat) - Experimental web browser with minimalistic design.
-Running Windows, macOS and Linux.  ![javascript_icon]
 - [Pennywise](https://github.com/kamranahmedse/pennywise) - Pennywise opens any website or media in a small floating window that remains on top of all other applications.
 It's a great alternative to Helium. ![javascript_icon]
 - [Plash](https://github.com/sindresorhus/Plash) - Make any website your desktop wallpaper. ![swift_icon]
 - [browserosaurus](https://github.com/will-stone/browserosaurus) - macOS tool that prompts you to choose a browser when opening a link.  ![javascript_icon]
-- [fathomecat](https://github.com/fathomecat/fathomecat) - Experimental web browser with minimalistic design.
-Running Windows, macOS and Linux.  ![javascript_icon]
 - [otter-browser](https://github.com/OtterBrowser/otter-browser) - Otter Browser aims to recreate the best aspects of the classic Opera (12.x) UI using Qt5.   ![cpp_icon]
 - [seb-mac](https://github.com/SafeExamBrowser/seb-mac) - Safe Exam Browser for macOS and iOS.  ![c_icon]